open-watcom/open-watcom-v2/docs/freadme.txt

 variables to be set up correctly.
 These variables differ slightly depending on the host platform (DOS, OS/2, Win32).
 The common variables are:

  - PATH      - points to directories containing Open Watcom executables
  - WATCOM    - points to the directory where Open Watcom is installed and is used by various Open Watcom tools to locate files
  - EDPATH    - points to VI/VIW configuration files
  - FINCLUDE  - points to directories containing header files used by the FORTRAN compilers
  - LIB       - points to directories containing library files; note that Open Watcom linker is able to locate Open Watcom runtime libraries without this variable
- - WWINHELP - points to the directory on the CDROM drive where help files are located.
+ - ...HELP   - points to the directory on the CDROM drive where help files are located.
 This may minimize hard disk space requirements

 DOS specifics